dotnet/docfx/Documentation/tutorial/intro_template.md

 > So most of the time [*Preprocessor File*](#preprocessor) is used to re-define the data model used by the Mustache *Renderer*.

 #### Extended syntax for Master page
-In most cases templates with different document types share the same layout and style, for example, most of the pages can share navbar, header, or footer.
+In most cases templates with different document types share the same layout and style.
+For example, most of the pages can share navbar, header, or footer.

 DocFX introduces the following syntax to use a master page: